hawc/housing/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You can start editing the page by modifying `src/pages/index.tsx`.

-### 5. Commit Message Convention

-This starter is using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), it is mandatory to use it to commit changes.

 ## Legal